adamsilver/fdpb/checkout.md

 Even with AJAX, the page still needs to repaint.
 It still has to make requests to the server.
 And that's not all.
 There are penalties when we use AJAX.
 We need to send more code to the user to do this fancy stuff and second we need to implement more code to handle errors and show a custom loading indicator.

 Loading indicators, by the way are a problem because they aren't accurate, like the browser's native implementation.
-And they aren't familiar to the user&mdash;that is they are always custom to the site implementing them.
+And they aren't familiar to the user&mdash;that is, they are always custom to the site implementing them.

 In so many ways we've created a poorer experience.
-So the problem isn't that the page is slow, the real problem is that you've designed a page that can't be fast.
+So the problem isn't that the page is slow, the real problem is designing a page that can't be fast.

 ## What is One Thing Per Page?

 One thing per page is not necessarily about having one item on a page.
 You'd still have the header, the footer etc. And it's not about having one form field on each page either&mdash;that's over thinking things.
-It's about splitting a process into multiple chunks. just like we did for Boots and Just Eat.
-But what is the reasoning behind the pattern?
+It's about splitting a process into multiple chunks, much like we did for Boots and Just Eat.
+An address form has multiple fields, but it's one tangible thing that can be focussed on at a time.

 ## Why is One Thing Per Page so damn good?

 Whilst this pattern often bares wonderful and delicious fruit (or orders and conversions if you hate my analogies), it’s a good idea to understand why.

 **It reduces cognitive load**.
-Remember the first time you saw a complicated algebra equation?
+In The Obstacle Is The Way, XXX puts this nicely. *Remember the first time you saw a complicated algebra equation?
 It was a jumble of symbols and unknowns.
-But when you stopped to break it down and isolate the parts, all that was left was the answer.
+But when you stopped to break it down and isolate the parts, all that was left was the answer.*

 It’s the same for users trying to complete a form or anything else for that matter.
 If there is less stuff on a single screen, and only one choice to make, friction is reduced to a minimum.
 Therefore users stay on task.